-- Better understand the influence of muscle physiology on movement control
+- Understand the influence of muscle physiology on movement control

-- Better understand how changes in muscle structure and functioning can cause stiffness and movement difficulties
+- Understand how changes in muscle structure and functioning can cause stiffness and movement difficulties

-- Know what fascia is (according to the current literature) and how it functions as part of the human connective tissue system
+- Know what fascia is and how it functions as part of the human connective tissue system

 - Understand how connective tissue can cause stiffness and movement difficulties.